-With the weather forecast calling for rain this afternoon, and a resupply trip into Kent, CT planned, I had wanted to get started early.
+With the weather forecast calling for rain this afternoon, and a resupply trip into Kent, CT planned, I wanted to get started early.
 I wound up not getting up until 7, and didn't leave camp until 8, later than I really wanted, since I stopped much further from Kent than I originally planned.

 There were a couple of steep hills getting to CT 341, which leads to Kent, and I got to the trailhead there around 9:30.